junuxyz/junuxyz.github.io/content/posts/lab01-adding-vector.md

 print(output)
 ```

 In order to understand this, we need to understand memories and parallel programming.
-Since this lab is just a tiny experiment, we will not go deep into all the concepts but rather explain what is happening here.
+Since this lab is just a tiny experiment, we will not go deep into all the concepts but just explain what is happening here.

 `triton_add`
 - `n_elements = output.numel()` calculates the total work to do based on the output size which is 128 in this case.